 Members of the public are welcome and encouraged to attend MTC meetings.
 You also can watch many MTC meetings remotely via the web in real time, or watch an archived version.

-Elected as chair of MTC’s governing Commission in February 2021 for a two-year term (through February 2023), Alfredo Pedroza served as MTC’s Vice Chair for the previous two years and has represented Napa County on the Commission since 2017.
+Re-elected as chair of MTC’s governing Commission in February 2023 for a two-year term (through February 2025), Alfredo Pedroza served as MTC’s Vice Chair for the previous two years and has represented Napa County on the Commission since 2017.

 Pedroza first was elected to the Napa City Council in 2012, and then appointed in 2014 by then-Gov. Jerry Brown to represent the Fourth District on Napa County’s Board of Supervisors.
 Pedroza won election to a full term on the Board of Supervisors in 2016 and was re-elected in November 2020.
 A Napa native, Pedroza is a graduate of Sonoma State University, where he earned a degree in Business Administration with a minor in Economics.
 He is the second Napa County Supervisor to lead the Commission.

-Commissioners in February 2021 also elected Nick Josefowitz to serve as Vice Chair for the next two years.
+Commissioners in February 2023 also re-elected Nick Josefowitz to serve as Vice Chair for the next two years.
 Josefowitz has served since 2017 as the San Francisco Mayor’s appointee to the Commission.
 Former Chief Policy Officer at San Francisco-based SPUR, he previously founded and managed a solar energy development company, Josefowitz served as a member of the BART Board of Directors.
 He also has served on the boards of Capitol Corridor, the Water Emergency Transportation Authority (WETA) and the San Francisco Environment Commission.

 The MTC Commission is made up of 21 Commissioners — 18 of them voting members — representing all of the nine Bay Area counties.